JayalakshmyJayakrishnan/NPCifyy-useless_project_temp/README.md

 We saw this existential crisis… and **overreacted appropriately.**

 ### The Solution (that nobody asked for)
-NCPify creates a secret society out of your groupchat screenshots.
+NPCify creates a secret society out of your groupchat screenshots.
 Exaggerate messages into legendary lores
 Rate each other’s drama
 Perform daily pixelated rituals to gain entry